Convex-Dev/convex/convex-gui/README.md

 Copyright 2019-2024 The Convex Foundation and Contributors

-Code in convex-gui is provided under the Convex Public License
+Code in convex-gui is provided under the [Convex Public License](../LICENSE.md).
+Alternate licenses can be granted for developers in the Convex ecosystem who have specific requirements - contact @mikera to discuss

+Feather Icons (https://github.com/feathericons/feather) used under MIT license

+Material UI Swing (https://github.com/vincenzopalazzo/material-ui-swing) used under MIT license.